 Reader Question: My Cabrio washer recently began giving off a burning smell after starting and then turned off.
 My concern is that we recently replaced our water tank in our house from our well, as well as, the hot water heater.
 Would there be anything that could make this issue related to the recent replacement of my house systems?

 It is a Whirlpool Cabrio washer, wtw5700ac0.
 The machine started a small load just fine and then began to smell like something was burning.
 Have had this washer hooked up the same way for about two years and have never had any issues.

 The Spruce Laundry Repair Suggestions: A burning smell cannot be ignored.
 It will be helpful to determine if the odor is more like rubber or an electrical burning.
 Unplug the washer and open it up.
 Look for any discoloration.
 It is quite possible that the problem is the rubber drive belt.
 If the belt slips, stretches, or breaks, it can cause friction and a burning smell, most likely a burning "rubber" smell.
 The belt should be replaced.

-If the belt looks fine, then you have an electrical problem with the motor, transmission or control panel.
-This is a much more extensive problem and will require replacement for the burned out components.
+If the belt looks fine, then you have an electrical problem with the motor, transmission, or control panel.
+This is a much more extensive problem and will require replacement of the burned out components.
 In either situation, do not use the washer until you have made repairs to avoid a hazardous fire.

 How Can I Remove Rust From Washer?

 Reader Question: Have a Whirlpool HE Cabrio Washer and on the inside lid of washer there are a few small rust spots.
 I would like to do something so they will not get bigger.
 Not sure if appliance paint would help solve the problem.
 Would appreciate any advice.